billthefarmer/editor/README.md

 Save the current file if modified.

 ### Open
-Depending on what file managers or file pickers are installed, you will get a choice of options to pick a file.
+Choose a file to open from the chooser dialog that pops up.
+The parent folder will be the first in the list.
 The file will initially be read-only.
 Touch the **Edit** toolbar item to enable editing.

 ### Open recent
 Choose a file from the list that pops up.
 As above the file will